S T A T E M E N T O F F A I T H

 In summary, we hold to evangelical Christianity, believer's baptism, and a congregational governance of the church.
 Our doctrine can accurately be referred to as "reformed" theology in our view of God, human nature, sin, and salvation.
 Ultimately, we believe the Bible is centred on the message of the gospel and we want our doctrine and our life as a church to be centered on and continually shaped by this same gospel.

 Below is our full statement of faith.

-We believe that the Holy Bible, both Old and New Testament Scriptures, are the inspired Word of God, written by man, and are completely free from error in their original form.
-It is the perfect treasure of heavenly instruction and complete revelation of His will for the salvation of mankind.
+We believe that the Holy Bible, both Old and New Testament Scriptures, are the inspired Word of God, written by humans, and are completely free from error in their original form.
+It is the perfect treasure of heavenly instruction and complete revelation of His will for the salvation of humankind.
 It is, and will be, the supreme standard and final authority for all Christian faith and life.
 (Isa.
 40:8; 2 Tim.
 3:16-17; 2 Pet.
 1:20-21; Prov.
 30:5-6; 1 John 4:1; Matt.
 5:18; Rev 22:18-19, 17:17)